sarthakdewanda/ai-phishing-email-detector/README.md

 ollama pull llama3.2
 ```

 Ollama runs automatically in the background on Windows/macOS after install.
-Verify it's running by opening `http://localhost:11434` in a browser — it should say **"Ollama is running."**
+Verify it's running by opening `http://localhost:11434` in a browser.
+It should say **"Ollama is running."**

-> If Ollama isn't running, the app still works — it shows a rule-based summary instead of the AI explanation.
+> If Ollama isn't running, the app still works.
+It shows a rule-based summary instead of the AI explanation.

 ### 3. Run the App